Heritage Trail

 -

-Designed by Paxton, after his similar work at Chatsworth House, the ‘Rockery’ symbolises a rock fall in the Alps, with a view beyond to the Swiss Bridge.
-The stones were excavated from the River Mersey to create the Birkenhead Docks.
+Designed by Joseph Paxton, after his similar work at Chatsworth House, the rockery symbolises a rock fall in the Alps, with a view beyond to the Swiss Bridge.
+Much of the sandstone used was salvaged from excavation works from the creation of Birkenhead’s first dock.

 -

-This Lake was first set out as a pond in the 1850s by Edward Kemp in response to drainage problems.
-In 1957 the land of the Figure of Eight Lake was drained and a ‘blind’ garden with fragrant plants created.
+The Figure of Eight Lake was originally formed in the 1850s by Edward Kemp in response to drainage problems.
+In 1957 the lake was drained and a ‘blind garden’ with an array of fragrant plants was created in its place.

 -

-When Paxton did the plans for the park, he imagined that each building would have a different architectural style, so visitors could feel like travelling western Europe by simply strolling through the park.
-The ‘Gothic’ Lodge – more Elizabethan in style than strictly Gothic – is one of the eight park lodges.
+When Joseph Paxton was drawing his plans for the park, he imagined that each of the eight park lodges would have a different architectural style, so visitors could feel like travelling western Europe by simply strolling through the park: The Gothic Lodge (which is actually more Elizabethan in style than Gothic!) is one of the eight park lodges.

 -

-When Paxton did the plans for the park, he imagined that each building would have a different architectural style, so visitors could feel like travelling western Europe by simply strolling through the park.
-The ‘Italian’ Lodge, Renaissance in style, is a miniature version of Queen Victoria’s Osborne House.
+When Joseph Paxton was drawing his plans for the park, he imagined that each of the eight park lodges would have a different architectural style, so visitors could feel like travelling western Europe by simply strolling through the park: The Italian Lodge was once home to Edward Kemp (1817-1891), Birkenhead Park’s Superintendent.
+Renaissance in style, the building is a miniature version of Queen Victoria’s Osborne House.
+It is part of Paxton’s vision of displaying different types of architecture for people walking around the park.

 -